Using Herbs Safely

 The Healing Power of Plants

-Herbal therapy uses plant-based remedies similar to how Western treatment uses prescription medications.
-Prescription medications are sometimes based on a single plant extract that may be produced synthetically.
+Herbal therapy uses plant-based remedies similar to how conventional medicine uses pharmaceutical medications.
+Pharmaceutical medications are based on a single chemical substance.
 In contrast, herbal remedies are derived from plants.
-The root, leaf, stem, and even the pollen are used.
+The root, leaf, stem, and even the flower or pollen are used.
+Often an herbal remedy is made from different herbs.
+The combined herbs work together to reduce or even prevent possible side effects of the remedy.

 Take herbs as carefully as you would take prescription medications.
 Herbs should be given under the advice of a qualified herbalist.
 Avoid selecting your own herbs or dosages without getting professional help.
 And always keep your medical doctor informed about your herbal treatments.